Pranav-7/Coral_Protocol_Guide/Coral_Github_Projects_Analysis_Guide.md

 - Integrate with other APIs and services
 - Build automated workflows for repository monitoring

-The foundation you've built here can scale to much more complex multi-agent systems for various use cases beyond GitHub analysis.
+The foundation you've built here can scale to much more complex multi-agent systems for various use cases beyond GitHub Open Source Project analysis.